CLI Overview

 Everyday Use

 Section titled “Everyday Use”Use wh use to set the repo for a working directory, pass --repo org/name when a script should be explicit, and add --json when another tool needs structured output.
-Most commands accept a repo from the current .wh file, the active profile, or a flag.
+Most commands accept a repo from the current .wh file or a flag.

 Command Pattern

-Section titled “Command Pattern”Most commands follow the wh <domain> <verb> pattern (a few are flat single commands that take no verb — wh prime, wh onboard, wh update, wh init):
+Section titled “Command Pattern”Most commands follow the wh <domain> <verb> pattern.
+A handful are flat single commands that take no verb — wh use, wh init, wh doctor, wh prime, wh onboard, wh update, wh notifications, and wh channel:

-wh org create myorgwh repo list myorgwh thing list --shape Locationwh commit submit --ops '[...]'Domains: org, repo, shape, thing, assertion, commit, use, init, doctor, sub, auth, token, credential, component, prime, onboard, update, notifications, channel
+wh org create myorgwh repo list myorgwh thing list --shape Locationwh commit submit --ops '[...]'Domains: org, repo, shape, thing, assertion, commit, sub, auth, token, credential, component, collection, grant, view

 Configuration